Always check the river's water level before your excursion.

 Buckhorn Dam is the northernmost access point that we utilize, located near Corinth, NC.

-Buckhorn Dam was built in 1974 and now belongs to Duke Energy.
+Buckhorn Dam and property around it belongs to Duke Energy.

 The dam has not been operated in years, but it still covers the entire river.

 Those who approach the dam from upstream will have to port around it.